UniteCT to offer emergency rental assistance

 Households up to 80% of the HUD Area Median Income (AMI) are eligible*.
 Landlords are also eligible on behalf of eligible households.
 The program will offer:

-• Utility Assistance – Arrears (Utilities covered by landlord will be considered as part of rental assistance.)
+• Utility Assistance – Arrears (Utilities covered by the landlord will be considered as part of rental assistance.)

 • Rental Assistance – Arrears